betterscientificsoftware/bssw.io/Articles/HowToPublishCseSw.md

 ## Journals that Publish CSE Software

-The following is a list of journals in use today which specialize, to varying degrees, in presenting a scientific software package as a piece of scientific literature which can be cited by later works:
+The following is a list of journals that specialize, to varying degrees, in presenting a scientific software package as a piece of scientific literature that can be cited by later works:

  - [TOMS](http://toms.acm.org) (ACM Transactions on Mathematical Software):
    This is a well-established journal whose articles often describe